 Bridges Faculty Development: Foundations 2 Resources

-The Foundations 2 (F2) component of the Bridges Curriculum is comprised of core clerkships and new elective opportunities, with a longitudinal Family and Community Medicine clerkship and longitudinal experiences dedicated to foundational sciences and inquiry.
+The Foundations 2 (F2) component of the Bridges Curriculum is comprised of core clerkships and elective opportunities, with a longitudinal Family and Community Medicine clerkship and longitudinal experiences dedicated to foundational sciences and inquiry.

 Clinical reasoning: the basics, for preceptors (created to introduce clinical preceptors to the reasoning framework being taught in Bridges)